Aveek-Saha/ytdx/README.md

 </h1>
 <br>
-YTDX or YouTube Downloader X is an application that allows you to download audio from YouTube videos. paste any valid video link into the URL bar and download the audio from the video.
+YTDX or YouTube Downloader X is an application that allows you to download audio from YouTube videos.

-The audio can be saved as a mp3, flac, wav, ogg file.

-You can choose the folder where the file will be saved.
-A notification will pop up when the download is complete.
+Paste any valid video link into the URL bar and download the audio from the video.

 # Instructions
 - Select a folder to save the downloaded file in.
-- Get a valid YouTube video URL and paste it in the URL bar
+- Get a valid YouTube video URL and paste it in the URL bar.
 - Choose the desired audio format and click download.
 - When the file is finished downloading you'll get a notification.
 - Clicking on the notification will take you to the download location.